-You can configure persistence profile settings to set up session persistence on the $BIG-IP^{\otimes}$ system.
-You can configure these settings when you create a profile or after profile creation by modifying the profile's settings.
+You can configure persistence profile settings to set up session persistence on the BIG-IP® system.
+You can configure these settings when you create a profile, or after profile creation, by modifying the profile's settings.
+After configuring a persistence profile, you deploy the profile by assigning it to a virtual server.